Anonymous Login

 For details, see Security Rules - User Authentication.

-Transition to Authenticated User
+Convert to Formal User

-For details, refer to: Account Linking.
+For details, please refer to: Account Linking.

 Frequently Asked Questions

-What is the difference between anonymous login and not being logged in?
+What is the difference between Anonymous Login and not being logged in?

-From the perspective of end users:
+From the end user's perspective:

-From the perspective of application developers:
+From the application developer's perspective:

 Do anonymous users expire?